 Tourists stay in three primary areas in Malta—Valletta, Sliema, and St. Julian’s.

 St. Julian’s—St. Julian’s (particularly Paceville) is known for its nightlife, but it’s great during the day as well with lovely views along the water and lots of restaurants to choose from.
 We stayed at Le Meridien Hotel and Spa, which is quiet and has an amazing rooftop pool.
-Check hotel prices for other options in St. Julian’s.

 Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something.